sparkflows/sparkflows-docs/docs/user-guide/reading-writing/read-unstructured.rst

 **Text Files node configuration**

-*	Reads the contents of Text files from a given path using the Text Files node.
+The Text Files node is configured as below.

 *	A Text file or path of a directory containing multiple Text files needs to be selected in the  ``Path``.
 The ``Browse HDFS`` option can be used to browse and select a Text file or a directory from HDFS.
 *	Column name to list Text files' content in output needs to be entered in the ``Output Column Name``.
 *	``OK`` button needs to be clicked to complete the configuration.